mathLab/PINA/docs/source/_rst/tutorial6/tutorial.rst

             pass

 Now we have the skeleton for our ``Heart`` class.
-The ``is_inside`` method is where most of the work is done so let's fill it out.
+The ``is_inside`` method is where most of the work is done so let’s fill it out.

 .. code:: ipython3